 Mohegan Bluffs

-Mohegan Bluffs, is one of the prettiest places on the east coast.
-It has a gorgeous beach set at the bottom of the limestone cliffs, but to access it you need to go up and down a very steep and long set of stairs.
+Mohegan Bluffs is one of the prettiest places on the east coast.
+It has a gorgeous beach set at the bottom of the limestone cliffs, but to access it you need to go up and down a very steep and lengthy set of stairs.
 There are no food or bathrooms at this secluded, but popular beach.
-Visitors cover the beach with stone cairns, which make the beach even prettier.
+Visitors cover the beach with stone cairns,Ā which make the beach even prettier.
 The water is much rougher at this beach, so it is more suited for older children or adults.
-There are no life guards on duty.
+There are no lifeguards on duty.

 Block Island’s Lighthouses